-West Sussex County Council carries out an annual 'health check' survey with social workers.
+West Sussex County Council carries out an annual 'health check' survey with social workers and this year 124 children’s social care staff completed the survey.
 The following summary report includes key highlights, areas to improve upon and work in progress.

-- 92% of respondents agreed that they have access to their line manager to discuss issues or decisions outside of supervision.
+- Staff have access to their line manager to discuss issues or decisions outside supervision – 116 agree or strongly agree.

 Areas to improve on